sportsy/deployer/README.md

 Auto-Scaling Continuous Deployment Helper

- * Easy notify machines that builds are ready to be deployed
+ * Easily notify machines that builds are ready to be deployed
  * Configuration for multiple methods to notify your machines
  * Works across auto scaling methodologies